chriskenndy/FinOps-Azure-Pipeline/data/README.md

-Folder for Unprocessed and Cleaned Datasets
+Folder for Generated Datasets (# Brief note about data simulation)